Halacha Brura and Berur Halacha Institute

 The Mechaber in the Shulchan Aruch brings the custom to read shma early and writes that one should reread shma in its proper time without blessings.
 Apparently, the reason that he does not accept Rashi's opinion to wait and rely on the shma at bedtime is because of the concerns that Rabenu Yona raised, as explained earlier.
 As was mentioned, the Rambam holds likewise.

-See additionally in the Birur Halacha on page 4 note 2 chapter 5 regarding prayer with a congregation before saying shma.
+See additionally in the Berur Halacha on page 4 note 2 chapter 5 regarding prayer with a congregation before saying shma.

 Reciting "יהא שמיה רבא" During Kaddish